-Retailer – Business to customer sales.
+Retailer – Business-to-customer sales.

 - Retailers buy from Wholesalers and Distributors

 The retailer himself buys products from wholesalers and distributors.
 If it is electronic goods, most likely a retailer will buy from a distributor because the distributor visits his place to sell the item.
-There is also a lot of logistics involved in distribution of large items so generally distributors visit retailers.
+There are also a lot of logistics involved in the distribution of large items so generally distributors visit retailers.

-If however, a retailer wants to sell food items, then it is likely that the retailer visits a wholesaler and buys the products in wholesale.
+If however, a retailer wants to sell food items, then it is likely that the retailer visits a wholesaler and buys the products wholesale.
 This is because a single wholesaler generally deals in a limited number of goods and he has huge quantities of those goods.
 So a retailer might have to visit multiple wholesalers to complete his requirement.